open-craft/xblock-poll/README.md

 $ PATH="path/to/firefox/bin/directory:$PATH" make test
 ```

 To run tests using `tox`, simply run: `tox`.
 Please note that if not all supported python versions are installed, tox will compile and install python from source.
-For compilation it may need extra dependencies depending on your system.
+For compilation, it may need extra dependencies depending on your system.

 ## API for native mobile frontends